anastasia-morf/EMSC4033-project/ProjectPlanner.md

 Resources
 - I will be downloading LiPD files from [NOAA](https://www.ncei.noaa.gov/access/paleo-search/), [LinkedEarth Wiki](http://wiki.linked.earth/Main_Page) and [PANGAEA](https://www.pangaea.de/) and journal publications to test my notebooks.
+- I will be using and downloading the `LiPD` package through `pyleoclim` - found that this works best.
 - I will be in contact with my former supervisor Georgina Falster, who introduced me to this package and has helped me learn how to use it if I have any problems.
 - I will be using a GitHub repository to store my code.